alexshidagoatnocap/BlinkTestH7Debug/README.md

 This repo is an example of how to setup dual-core debugging using the [Cortex Debug](https://github.com/Marus/cortex-debug) VSCode Extension.
 These instructions were particularly made for the STM32 Nucleo-H755ZI development boards and use the ST-Link to debug.

-This setup currently works on Windows 11 with STM32CubeIDE installed.
+This setup currently works on Windows 11 with STM32CubeIDE installed, and on Arch Linux without STM32CubeIDE.

+The steps below are continually being refined to better suit more workflows and toolchains.

 ## Setup: